vibhutimishra/zoom-clone/README.md

 - Added the ability to view our Video done using HTML5 video object
 - To establish realtime, bi-directional communication between web clients and servers used socket.io.
 - Added the ability to connect different users using peerjs for peer to peer communication
-- To send streams of video between different people used WEBRTC